-You will learn about the data analysis tools and fundamentals of bio imaging, both of which will be using data from real experimental scenarios.
-You will be taught the use of core statistical models for analysis of different time-series datasets provided by the local researchers (EMGs, EEGs, continuous visual images, and human locomotion).
+You’ll learn about the data analysis tools and fundamentals of bioimaging, both of which will be using data from real experimental scenarios.
+You’ll be taught the use of core statistical models for the analysis of different time-series datasets provided by the local researchers (EMGs, EEGs, continuous visual images, and human locomotion).
 These will enable you to analyse and interpret the large scale biological and biomedical data for physiological markers.

-In addition you will be provided with data from the laboratories of different researchers (e.g. biomechanics, exercise physiology, electromyography, and movement control) and introduced on ways to analyse data, including appropriate experimental design and statistics.
+In addition, you’ll be provided with data from the laboratories of different researchers (eg, biomechanics, exercise physiology, electromyography, and movement control) and introduced on ways to analyse data, including appropriate experimental design and statistics.

-At the end of your course you will have:
+At the end of your course you’ll have:

 Developed and demonstrated in-depth, specialist knowledge and understanding of techniques at the forefront of sport, exercise and rehabilitation.